SerNet/verinice-veo/README.md

 export CF_CCPASSWORD=PASSWORD
 ```

-You can not push your the REST service to a Cloud Foundry instance:
+You can now push the REST service to a Cloud Foundry instance:

 ```bash
 ./gradlew cf-push